 The Pros and Cons of Upzoning in Seattle

 As people continue to filter into the Puget Sound, multiple challenges arise.
 These include the never-ending traffic, increased cost of living, and a decrease in housing supply.
 Not only are the inflated home costs pricing thousands of people out of the market, but there also just aren’t a lot of homes to begin with.

 One solution is the idea of upzoning in Seattle to allow for an increase in multi-family developments in and around the city.
-These zoning code changes would increase density on single lots, which will, in turn, allow for more people to live in less space and, ideally, for less money.
+These zoning code changes would increase density on single lots, which will, in turn, allow for more people to live in less space and ideally for less money.